 If you have a large debt problem including some priority debts, the priority debts need to be under control before the non-priority debts can be tackled.
 This essentially means making a separate agreement with each priority creditor to get them to accept £x per month.
 Before you start making these offers though, you need to know that you can genuinely afford them over the length of time it is going to take to clear the debts – draw up a Financial Summary and make it realistic!
 Only when you know what all these £x’s add up to will you know how much money you have left to offer to your non-priority creditors.

 If it’s not clear that you can resolve the priority debt problems or if you also have benefits problems at the same time, then you should probably get help by visiting your local CAB.

-The good news is that your other creditors will accept that the priority debts have to come first.
+The good news is that your other creditors will understand that the priority debts have to come first.
 They may not like it, but they will accept it.
-If you know it is going to take several of months to sort out payments to priority debts, then you should consider writing to all your non-priority creditors and offering them a token payment – see setting up a Debt Management Plan for details on this.
+If you know it is going to take several of months to sort out payments to priority debts, then you should consider writing to all your non-priority creditors and offering them a token payment of £1 a month – see setting up a Debt Management Plan for details on this.